huaize2020/awesome-nodejs/README.md

     - [npminstall](https://github.com/cnpm/npminstall) - Make `npm install` fast and easy.
     - [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of a package.
     - [npm-name](https://github.com/sindresorhus/npm-name) - Check a package name's availability on npm.
+    - [pacote](https://github.com/npm/pacote) - Fetches package manifests and tarballs from the npm registry.
     - [npm-package-arg](https://github.com/npm/npm-package-arg) - Parse the things that can be arguments to `npm install`.
+    - [npm-registry-fetch](https://github.com/npm/npm-registry-fetch) - Like fetch() but for the npm registry
     - [npm-updater](https://github.com/node-modules/npm-updater) - Check update of npm package.

 ### Filesystem